bhargavdeshpande/GitHub_Notification_Bot/WORKSHEET.md

 ## Sprint 2

-The sprint 2 focuses on the use case "Viewing the content of notifications".
+Sprint 2 focuses on the use case "Viewing the content of notifications".
 In this sprint, mocking of the data from the local system with the bot is carried out.

 | Deliverable       | Item/Status                           | Issues/ Tasks  |
 | ------------------| --------------------------------------| ---------------|